wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 1. After the build is complete, press **F5** or click **Start** on the ribbon menu to run the example.
 2. Open the output directory for the sample (**SpeechClientSample\bin\Debug**),press **Shift+Right Click**, press **Open command window here**.
 3. Run **SpeechClientSample.exe** with the following arguments:
  Arg[0]: Specify an input audio wav file.
  Arg[1]: Specify the audio locale.
-Arg[2]: Specify the service uri
+ Arg[2]: Specify the service uri.
  Arg[3]: Specify the subscription key to access the Speech Recognition Service.

 ## <a name="ServiceUri"> Service Uri</a>
 **Recognition Mode** |  Service Uri |